slatedocs/slate/source/includes/_locations.md

 city | <span class="label label-required">Required</span> 100 characters max
 postcode | <span class="label label-required">Required</span> 80 characters max
 telephone | <span class="label label-required">Required</span> 20 characters max
-location-reference | An arbitrary unique reference you can use to identify a location.
+location-reference | <span class="label label-required">Required</span> An arbitrary unique reference you can use to identify a location.
 This may correspond to a unique value used within your system and can be useful when importing or exporting data.
 50 characters max. contact-first-name | 20 characters max contact-last-name | 20 characters max contact-mobile | 20 characters max